JasonPollman/Memoizor/readme.md

 **Coerces arguments before passing them to the key generator and store**

 If *coerceArgs* is a function, it will be called with each argument.
-If *coerceArgs* is an array, the function correspoding to the index of the argument will be called.
+If *coerceArgs* is an array, the function corresponding to the index of the argument will be called.

 Each *coerceArgs* function is called with two arguments: *arg* and *index* where *arg* is the argument and *index* is the index of the argument, respectively.

-**Note: this only applies to the memoization of the function, the original arguments are still passed to the oirginal function if no cached value was found.**
+**Note: this only applies to the memoization of the function, the original arguments are still passed to the original function if no cached value was found.**

 ```js
 const fn = memoizor(fn, {